mariobrusarosco/front-end-app-template/docs/development.md

 ## Packages x Playground

-_These are the main places we'll use to develop this tool._
+_These are the main locations which we'll use to develop this tool._

 **Packages** folder holds the source code.
+This is where the code for the CLI is located.

-**Playground** folder is where we'll simulte tool's usage with our local code changes, so we don't have to commit, push and publish our changes to see them in action.
+**Playground** folder is where we'll simulte the tool's usage with our local code changes, so we don't have to commit, push and publish our changes to see them in action.

 ## Packages

-This project has only one project for now.
-It's called `beer`.
-It's a CLI tool that helps us to create a new project with a pre-defined structure.
+This project has only one package for now.
 To start the development of it, we need to:

 1. Access the root folder of the project. it contains a `package.json` file: